Royal St. George's College KEY INSIGHTS

 What we know

-- Royal St. George's is a small school focused on relationships and belonging.
+- Small school focused on relationships and belonging.

-- It has an urban location in the heart of the city.
+- Urban location in the heart of the city.

-- It places equal weight on academics and well-being.
+- An equal weight on academics and well-being.

 Our editor speaks about the school (video)

 Royal St. George’s College is an urban day school located in the historic Annex neighbourhood of downtown Toronto.
 Howland Avenue is a leafy residential street that runs north of Bloor Street and south of Dupont Street.
 Enrolment hovers around 426 students, making it considerably smaller than the other boys’ schools in the city.
 Since its founding in 1964, renovations and additions have maximized the available space and kept pace with the latest in educational amenities.
 The school puts equal weight on students being happy, kindhearted, and compassionate.
 It’s an intriguing balance that could just as easily not work, but it does—and remarkably well.

 Headmaster Stephen Beatty started at the school in 1976, when the founding headmaster and many founding teachers were still on staff.
 His fond memories of those years were what eventually led him to a career in education.
 After university, he worked in magazine publishing in Toronto and abroad before reaching a point in his twenties where he reconsidered his path.
 “When I landed on teaching as a second career, it had a lot to do with my sense that my teachers at RSGC really loved what they were doing,” he says.
 “I was looking for a meaningful and substantive way to spend my professional life, and I looked to their example.”
 His first job was at a private girls’ school in Toronto, then he moved to a coed private school.
 “All through those years, my presumption was that I would return to RSGC, but I didn’t imagine I’d come back to run the place,” he says.
 His two sons, set to graduate in 2022 and 2025, came with him.